-Place the material beneath the feeding foot, lower the foot upon it, and operate the machine by turning the balance wheel from the top to the right.
+Place the material beneath the feeding foot, lower the foot upon it, and operate the machine by turning the balance wheel from the top towards you.

 NOTE.
 Do not try to help the feeding of the work by pulling the material, as this may deflect the needle and cause it to break.
 The machine feeds without any assistance.